WillACosta/flutter_currency_micro_app/README.md

   <a href="https://www.instagram.com/wiidev/"><img alt="Instagram Profile" src="https://badges.aleen42.com/src/instagram.svg"/></a>
 </p>

-Currency Converter App, provides a simple way to convert any currency.
-The main idea for this project, is for studying and apply modularization with mono-repo and managed by Melos CLI, it follows some development best practices, such as Clean Architecture, Clean Code, SOLID, and even more.
+Currency Converter App provides a simple way to convert any currency.
+The main idea for this project is to study and apply modularization with mono-repo and managed by Melos CLI, it follows some development best practices, such as Clean Architecture, Clean Code, SOLID, and so on.

-It is a **work in progress** 🚧

 # Content